axvr/archive/2026/void/README.md

 Explicitly denote what values are optional with `void`.
 If a value is "void" the value or key-value pair will be voided.

-This works on all Clojure data structures and can even be used by macros.
+This works on all literal syntax for Clojure data structures and can even be used by macros.

 _Public domain.
 No rights reserved._